Top 20 Identified Insects

 - Commonly Identified by UPPDL: russian wheat aphid, pea aphid, corn leaf aphid, giant willow aphid, green peach aphid, blue alfalfa aphid, mealy plum aphid, honeysuckle, parsnip aphid, leafcurl plum aphid, Acyrthosiphon lactucae, rose grass aphid

-- Fact Sheets: Utah State University, Fact Sheet Utah State Univ.
-Aphids in Alfalf, Fact Sheet Utah State Univ, Russian Wheat Aphid, Fact Sheet Utah State Univ.
-Apple Aphid, Fact Sheet Colorado State Univ.
+- Fact Sheets: Fact Sheet Utah State Univ.
+Apple Aphid, Fact Sheet Utah State Univ.
+Aphids in Alfalfa, Fact Sheet Utah State Univ, Russian Wheat Aphid, Fact Sheet Colorado State Univ.
 Aphids on Shade Trees and Ornamentals

 Dermestid beetles, also called carpet, hide, or warehouse beetles (Photo 4), are the second most frequently submitted insect group to the UPPDL.
 These household pests can infest everything from stored grains, powdered milk and protein mixes, etc., to leather furnishings, animal-based products, wool clothes, sweaters, human hair, and dead insects and animals.
 Given the variety of feeding habits, it is critical to have your beetle identified to help locate and eliminate the infestation source.

 Commonly called carpet beetle (Photo 1), this insect's name is a little out of date.
 Historically, when carpets were made from animal-based products (e.g., wool), these beetles could cause major damage via larval feeding.
 Today, synthetic carpets and fabrics dominate; carpet beetles will not consume synthetic carpets or clothing.